nrotello/RNA_Splicing_Models/README.md

   - CAM_SS_Model is a splice site scoring model that accounts for long-range nucleotide dependencies.
 I coded it in C++ as well to test performance.
 Original idea from Chris Burge, MIT.

+  - Intronic Conservation is the correlation between splicing factor activity and evolutionary sequence conservation.
+This is my thesis work.